 I spend a lot of simulation and render times checking out a few of my favourite websites.
 Mostly Instagram, Behance and Artstation, but there are other incredible resources like Designspiration that just quick-fire thousands of images at you, which I find the best resource to get your brain firing on new projects, or what you want to try next.
 It can be anything from colours, shapes, movement, layout, composition etc.

-Where to next for you, Glenn?
+What's next for you, Glenn?

 The next step for me is to keep building newer showreel pieces to show off the incredible things I’ve been learning!
 I always have many projects on the go.
 I’m currently simulating more sand and water alongside rendering a new recursive growth project.
 There’s always more to do.
 Greatly looking forward to finally being able to accept new job offers now that the study has slowed down.
 The course may be over, but there is always more to learn.